-(B) Number of Interconnection Requests that had Interconnection System Impact Studies completed within Transmission Provider’s coordinated region during the reporting quarter that were completed more than 90 Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection System Impact Study Agreement,
+(B) Number of Interconnection Requests that had Serial Interconnection System Impact Studies completed within Transmission Provider’s Control Area during the reporting quarter that were completed more than 90 Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection System Impact Study Agreement,

 (C) At the end of the reporting quarter, the number of active valid Interconnection Requests with ongoing incomplete System Impact Studies where such Interconnection Requests had executed Interconnection System Impact Study Agreements received by Transmission Provider more than 90 Calendar Days before the reporting quarter end,

-(D) Mean time (in Calendar Days), Interconnection System Impact Studies completed within Transmission Provider’s coordinated region during the reporting quarter, from the date when Transmission Provider received the executed Interconnection System Impact Study Agreement to the date when Transmission Provider provided the completed Interconnection System Impact Study to the Interconnection Customer,
+(D) Mean time (in Calendar Days), Serial Interconnection System Impact Studies completed within Transmission Provider’s Control Area during the reporting quarter, from the date when Transmission Provider received the executed Interconnection System Impact Study Agreement to the date when Transmission Provider provided the completed Interconnection System Impact Study to the Interconnection Customer,

-(E) Percentage of Interconnection System Impact Studies exceeding 90 Calendar Days to complete this reporting quarter, calculated as the sum of 3.5.2.2(B) plus 3.5.2.2(C) divided by the sum of 3.5.2.2(A) plus 3.5.2.2(C)).
+(E) Percentage of Serial Interconnection System Impact Studies exceeding 90 Calendar Days to complete this reporting quarter, calculated as the sum of 4.5.2.2(B) plus 4.5.2.2(C) divided by the sum of 4.5.2.2(A) plus 4.5.2.2(C)).

+4.5.3 Definitive Interconnection Study Processing Metrics.

+4.5.3.1 Definitive Interconnection Study Phase 1 Processing Time.

+(A) Number of Interconnection Requests that had DISIS Phase 1 Studies completed within Transmission Provider’s Control Area during the reporting quarter.

+(B) At the end of the reporting quarter, number of Interconnection Requests that had DISIS Phase 1 Studies completed within Transmission Provider’s Control Area during the reporting quarter that were completed more than ninety (90) Calendar Days after Transmission Provider commenced the DISIS Phase 1 Study, the duration (in days) to complete the Phase 1 Study, and an explanation of why Transmission Provider’s completion of the Phase 1 study exceeded the timeline set forth in Section 10.8(a.).

+4.5.3.2 Definitive Interconnection Study Phase 2 Processing Time.

+(A) Number of Interconnection Requests that had DISIS Phase 2 studies completed within Transmission Provider’s Control Area during the reporting quarter.

+(B) At the end of the reporting quarter, number of Definitive Interconnection Requests that had DISIS Phase 2 Studies completed within Transmission Provider’s Control Area during the reporting quarter that were completed more than one hundred fifty (150) Calendar Days after Transmission Provider commenced the DISIS Phase 2 Study, the duration (in days) to complete the Phase 2 Study, and an explanation of why Transmission Provider’s completion of the Phase 2 study exceeded the timeline set forth in Section 10.8(c.).

+4.5.3.3 Definitive Interconnection Study Phase 3 Processing Time.

+(A) Number of Interconnection Requests that were required to undergo DISIS Phase 3 restudies and number of Phase 3 restudies completed within Transmission Provider’s Control Area during the reporting quarter.

+(B) At the end of the reporting quarter, number of Definitive Interconnection Requests that had DISIS Phase 3 restudies completed within Transmission Provider’s Control Area during the reporting quarter that were completed more than one hundred fifty (150) Calendar Days after Transmission Provider commences the DISIS Phase 3 Restudy, the duration (in days) to complete the Phase 3 Restudy, and explanation of why Transmission Provider’s completion of the Phase 3 Restudy exceeded the timeline set forth in Section 10.8(e.).

-.5.
-Interconnection Facilities Studies processing time.
+4.5.4 Interconnection Facilities Studies processing time.

-(A) Number of Interconnection Requests that had Interconnection Facilities Studies that are completed within Transmission Provider’s coordinated region during the reporting quarter,
+(A) Number of Interconnection Requests that had Interconnection Facilities Studies that are completed within Transmission Provider’s Control Area during the reporting quarter,